-The inner portion of the crater is considered Subzone A, which means their are special restrictions of potentially harmful activities.
+The inner portion of the crater is considered Subzone A, which means there are special restrictions on potentially harmful activities.
 Some examples include feeding the fish, fishing for or capturing fish, altering sand or coral in any way, to moor or anchor where it is not permitted.
 This keeps the inner area protected from excessive harm.
 You’ll see that ocean life is thriving due to the marine conservation efforts.
 Subzone B allows for some permitted fishing.

 This zone is especially popular for snorkeling because the protective walls of the crater usually offer much higher visibility in the water.
 You can often see as far as 100 feet in front of you.
-The more popular spots are Middle Reef, Tako Flats, Shark Condos and En'e Nu'e.
+The more popular spots are Middle Reef, Tako Flats, Shark Condos, and Enʻe Nuʻe.

 From the inner wall of Molokini, the crater floor slopes downward, which allows for opportunities to snorkel as close as you want to the reef.